Community Aquatic Park - 2001 Stadium Drive

-The Skate Park, which is adjacent to the Aquatic Park, boasts a 6,000-square-foot modular facility.
+The Skate Park, which will be moving to Memorial Park, boasts a 6,000-square-foot modular facility.
 One must be 10 years of age or older to utilize the park.

 Memorial Park is the center of the park system that includes both activity centers and natural habitat conservation.
 Consisting of more than 100 acres, the Park includes 1.65 miles of Hike and Bike trails and a 3/4 mile Nature trail with interpretive signs, and rest benches.
 Soccer fields, basketball courts, baseball/softball fields, off leash Dog Park, playscapes and fitness stations, birding sites and picnic facilities to serve a wide variety of interests throughout the year.
 View a map of park (PDF).

 Dog Park.
 Rockport has almost two acres of land devoted to a fenced, off-leash dog park, which is located at Memorial Park.
 There are two separate areas, for large and small dogs; water, disposal stations, training props and benches.

 Tule Creek Hike and Bike Trail is open from sunrise to sunset and is just over 1 mile (1.08 mi.) starting at the trail head at the north entrance of Walmart (turn right into the parking area in front of the gazebo) and connects via Enterprise Blvd. to the Memorial Park trail system.